François Bozizé: Relations with Patassé

-Against Patassé

 On 28 May 2001, a coup was attempted against Patassé and defeated with the help of Libyan troops and Congolese rebels of the Movement for the Liberation of Congo.
 Afterwards, Bozizé's loyalty was questioned, and in late October 2001 he was dismissed as Army Chief of Staff.
 Fighting erupted when the government tried to arrest Bozizé on 3 November; after five days of this, government forces aided by Libyan troops captured the barracks where Bozizé was based, and Bozizé fled north to Chad.

 Fighting between government forces and Bozizé's rebels continued during 2002.
-From 25 to 31 October, his forces unsuccessfully attacked on the capital, Bangui; soldiers of the Congolese MLC, which again came to Patassé's aid, were accused of looting and rape.
+From 25 to 31 October, his forces unsuccessfully attacked the capital, Bangui; soldiers of the Congolese MLC, which again came to Patassé's aid, were accused of looting and rape.

 This period was marked by tensions between Chad and Patassé's government.
 Patassé's ruling party accused Chadian president Idriss Déby of destabilizing the Central African Republic by supporting Bozizé with men and equipment.

-2003 coup, 2005 presidential election and rule
+2003 Coup d’etat and Presidency

 On 15 March 2003, Bozizé finally succeeded in seizing power, with his forces entering Bangui unopposed.
 Patassé was returning from a meeting in Niger at the time, but could not land because Bozizé's forces controlled the airport.
 Patassé took refuge in Cameroon and then Togo the next year.

-On 23 March, Bozizé appointed Abel Goumba as Prime Minister.
-In December, he made Goumba Vice-President and appointed Célestin Gaombalet in his place as Prime Minister.
-Bozizé also suspended the country's 1995 constitution after seizing power, and a new constitution, reportedly similar to the old one, was approved by voters in a referendum on 5 December 2004.
+On 23 March, Bozizé appointed Abel Goumba as prime minister.
+In December, he made Goumba Vice-President and appointed Célestin Gaombalet in his place as prime minister.
+Bozizé suspended the country's 1995 constitution after seizing power, and a new constitution, reportedly similar to the old one, was approved by voters in a referendum on 5 December 2004.
 After seizing power, Bozizé initially said he would not run in a planned future presidential election, but after the successful constitutional referendum, he announced his intention to stand as a candidate on 11 December: